 This style works for manes of any length, but you may have to snip your locks to your layer point if you already have them.
-Blunt cuts look amazing straight, but don't be afraid to add some waves for a night out.
+Blunt cuts look amazing straight but don't be afraid to add some waves for a night out.
 Wands make curling your hair at home super easy, but be sure to leave your ends out for a modern feel.

 A sleek and sophisticated bob works amazingly well on fine, straight hair.
 I love giving my fine-haired clients a bit of an A-line cut where the hair is snipped shorter in the back and has longer pieces in the front.
 By keeping some length around your face, you give yourself more options when it comes to updos and other styles.

-When it comes to styling, a shiny, healthy bob is ideal.
-Start by applying Dove Style + Care Whipped Cream Mousse ($5) to your damp roots and add Dove Regenerative Oil in Serum ($6) from midshaft to ends.
-Then blow out your hair with a round Spornette Mixed Bristle Brush ($13).
+When it comes to hairstyles for straight hair, a shiny, healthy bob is ideal.
+Start by applying Dove Style + Care Curls Defining Mousse ($5) to your damp roots and add Dove Regenerate Serum-in-Oil ($18) from mid-shaft to ends.
+Then blow out your hair with a round Spornette Mixed Bristle Brush ($15).
 The result is a sleek and shiny look.

-The 2016 pixie tends to be longer on the top and shorter in the back, and with this new cut, you'll be surprised by the amount of natural texture that comes from not having it weighed down.
+Today's trendy pixie tends to be longer on the top and shorter in the back, and with this new cut, you'll be surprised by the amount of natural texture that comes from not having it weighed down.

 I like to razor the ends for even more piecey-ness and a lived-in feel.
 Be sure to invest in a good styling paste, like Sally Hershberger's 24K Texturizing Paste ($40), when you make the chop.